akhinos/cf4k8s-networking/README.md

 | Listener | A frontend exposed by Envoy that allows downstream hosts to connect.
 Think 0.0.0.0:443|
 | Filter | Pluggable logic that allows traffic manipulation and routing decisions to upstream clusters|

+### Log levels

+It is possible to increase/set envoy's log level via `curl -X POST -s http://localhost:15000/logging?level=debug`.
+It is also possible to increase the log level for individual loggers.
+Possible log levels are critical, error, warning, info, debug, trace.

 ### Configuration
 Envoy Ingress [config](examples/initial/ingress.json) contains:
 - clusters